 Also of interest is that Land O' Lakes has more people living here who work in computers and math than 95% of the places in the US.

-Land O' Lakes is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Land O' Lakes is a great place for families with children to consider.
+First of all, many other families with children live here, making Land O' Lakes a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Land O' Lakes has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Land O' Lakes’s overall crime rate is lower than average for the country.

 One downside of living in Land O' Lakes, however, is that residents on average have to contend with a long commute, spending on average 33.71 minutes every day commuting to work.

-The population of Land O' Lakes is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.98% of adults in Land O' Lakes have a bachelor's degree or even advanced degree.
+The education level of Land O' Lakes citizens is very high relative to the national average among all cities (21.84%): 34.98% of adults in Land O' Lakes have a bachelor's degree or even advanced degree.

 The per capita income in Land O' Lakes in 2010 was $33,511, which is upper middle income relative to Florida and the nation.
 This equates to an annual income of $134,044 for a family of four.
 However, Land O' Lakes contains both very wealthy and poor people as well.